5 Ways to Improve Your B2B Customer Experience with Sales Enablement Technology

 2. Adopt customer-centric initiatives

 A customer-centric strategy represents a shift from focusing on the sales reps’ needs to focusing on the customers’ needs.
-This strategy fundamentally changes the game for sales reps who can no longer just use a generic pitch to promote the product.
+This shift fundamentally changes the game for sales reps who can no longer just use a generic pitch to promote the product.
+Top salespeople are shifting to becoming trusted advisors.
 With a customer-centric mindset, sales reps are looking to identify the prospect’s pain point or challenge and then determine how their product is the solution, i.e. selling on value rather than on price.
 This type of ‘outcome model’ drives results for the prospect (by solving their problem) and for the sales rep (by generating revenue).

 To execute a customer-centric strategy, sales reps must proactively build trusting customer relationships.
 But customers are increasingly demonstrating their willingness to engage in a relationship that’s more than transactional.
 Add value to every engagement so that you can effectively advance the customer to the next phase in the purchase process.
 Depending on their stage, this value could be in the form of content such as research reports, product information and data sheets, case studies, or even ROI calculators.
 A sales enablement tool can help to automate this workflow, increasing both productivity and efficiency.